deciduously/music/post.md

 ![sine waves](https://upload.wikimedia.org/wikipedia/commons/6/6d/Sine_waves_different_frequencies.svg)

-If you're thinking *but Ben, you CAN mix component frequencies to represent sound waves as sine waves in fact we all do that all the time*, you're [correct in ways I don't personally fully understand](https://en.wikipedia.org/wiki/Signal_processing).
-That's really cool stuff and a lot more complicated than what happens in this post.
-If that was either turning you {off|on} to this, you can {start|stop} breathing normally.
-There will be no signals processed here, just a single frequency [scalar](https://en.wikipedia.org/wiki/Variable_(computer_science)) we modulate.

-If the X axis is time, a sine wave represents a recurring action with an analog (or smooth) oscillation.
+If the x-axis is time, a sine wave represents a recurring action with a smooth oscillation between peaks.
 There are two interesting properties: the amplitude, which measures the deviation from the 0 axis at the peaks (how high the peaks are), and the frequency, which is how close together these peaks are, or how frequently this recurring thing happens.

 ##### Pitch